hdgarrood/purescript-numeric-hierarchy-guide/README.md

 free to email me or open issues.

 However, please **do not send me pull requests**.
-I have decided to not accept contributions because I would like to retain full copyright ownership of this work, in case I ever want to publish it as a book or anything like that.
+I have decided to not accept contributions because it makes copyright issues simpler; I would like to retain full copyright ownership of this work, in case I ever want to publish it as a book or anything like that.

 ## License